- Home

 Aldermanic Committees

-The council is divided into four standing committees: the administrative and community services committee, the finance committee, the public safety committee and the public services committee).
+The City Council is divided among three standing committees: the Administrative and Community Services Committee, the Finance Committee and the Public Services Committee.
 Each committee consists of three members (two members and a chair) who are appointed at the discretion of the mayor.
 Seniority is often, but not necessarily considered in these appointments.
+(Prior to 2024, a Public Safety Committee also existed, and oversaw police, fire and emergency-related issues.
+Those duties were merged into the Public Services Committee via an ordinance amendment in November 2023.)

-The administrative and community services committee (commonly known as the ACS Committee) provides a liaison between the council and many of the city’s boards and commissions.
-The ACS committee also has certain oversight responsibilities specifically related to the department of public works’ functions of planning and zoning.
+The Administrative and Community Services Committee (known as the ACS Committee) provides a liaison between the council and many of the City’s boards and commissions.
+The ACS Committee also has certain oversight responsibilities specifically related to the Public Works Department’s functions of planning and zoning.

 Other duties of this committee include oversight of matters pertaining to municipal property and building maintenance.